AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

  - **Azure** Connect Azure transit network with the AWS transit network.
  - **GCP** Connect GCP transit network with the AWS transit network.
- - **InsaneMode Performance** Encrypted cloud backbone with InsaneMode high performance throughput and spin up in minutes.
+ - **InsaneMode Performance** Encrypted cloud backbone with InsaneMode high performance throughput.
+ - **Agility** Spin up your cloud backbone in minutes.
+No contract, no wait for months.

 |cloud_backbone|